Yuchan48/e-commerce-cosmetics/README.md

 # E-Commerce Website

-Shopping website created with React.js, Node.js, Redux and MongoDB.
+Shopping website created with React.js, Node.js, Redux, and MongoDB.

 ### Preview : https://yuchan-ecommerce.herokuapp.com/
 ___

 #### This e-commerce enables 2 main different implementations:

-1. Buyers browse the store category, products, and place orders and make payment.
+1. Buyers browse the store category, products, place orders, and make payments.
 Receive order receipt by email after placing and paying for the order.
-Logging in to the account will enable to view the order histories and update profile.
+Logging in to the account will enable you to view the order histories and update your profile.

-2. Admin manages and controls the entire store components including view/edit/delete/create orders, users, products.
+2. Admin manages and controls the entire store components including view/edit/delete/create orders, users, and products.

 ##### Place order screen